celsiusnarhwal/tag-action-release/README.md

 # celsiusnarhwal/tag-action-release

 Whenever you push a semver tag, this GitHub Action will automatically tag the associated commit with the matching major and minor versions.
-For example, if you publish a release tagged`v1.2.3`, this action will apply the `v1` and `v1.2` tags to the associated commit.
+For example, if you publish a release tagged `v1.2.3`, this action will apply the `v1` and `v1.2` tags to the associated commit.

+This action is intended for use in the releasing of other actions, but there's nothing forcing you to use it that way.

 Tags must begin with a lowercase `v`.